rahmaelsiesy/AD_cell_cell_interactome/code/processing/2022-06-13_polyT_H&E_WG_abetatau_sequential/README.md

 reason: There are no objective indicators that render the data set invalid or suspect.
 ---

-# 2022-05-16 sequential polyT/dapi hybridization of post-mortem human DLPFC tissue
+# 2022-06-13 PolyT/dapi, H&E, wright giemmsa, and abeta/tau staining of post-mortem human DLPFC tissue

 ## Purpose
-This experiment used a protocol to
+The purpose

 ## Materials
 Imaging: